nisay759/linux-rootkits/README.md

-# linux-rootkits
+# Linux rootkits
-My little precious collection of Linux kernel rootkits
+This repo regroups my little precious collection of Linux kernel rootkits.
+You will find some rootkits that I wrote and other publicly available rootkits that I adapted for the latest version of the Linux kernel (4.x)